 OECD Home › Tax › More News

-India has ratified the Convention on Mutual Administrative Assistance in Tax Matters, a multilateral agreement developed jointly by the Council of Europe and the OECD that was opened for signature to all countries in June 2011.
+Morocco has signed the Convention on Mutual Administrative Assistance in Tax Matters, a multilateral agreement developed jointly by the Council of Europe and the OECD.
+Morocco is the 45th country to sign the Multilateral Convention since it was updated to meet the international standard on transparency and exchange of information and opened for signature to all countries in June 2011.

 The OECD Council has approved the revision of Section E on safe harbours in Chapter IV of the Transfer Pricing Guidelines.
 New guidance provides opportunities for countries to relieve some compliance burdens and to provide greater certainty for cases involving smaller taxpayers or less complex transactions.
 It encourages the use of bilateral or multilateral safe harbours and provides sample MOUs to establish bilateral safe harbours.

 The Forum on Tax Administration - Tax Commissioners from 45 countries - has been meeting in Moscow for the past two days.
 And released this comuniqué.